AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 Unfortunately, it is very hard to anonymize datasets.
 This is an active research problem for computer scientists.
 It matters a lot for, say, medical researchers to have a bunch of publicly available patient data.
 But those patients better never, ever be identifiable.[^fn10]

 The problem is that for a variety of theoretical and mathematical reasons, it doesn't take too many data points to identify an individual.
+If we know that someone was at the library on Tuesday at 10 AM, at the Starbucks on Reseda at 2 PM, and in Sierra Hall at 5 PM, we're getting pretty close to figuring out who they are (out of billions of people, we've narrowed it down to less than ~40,000 since they're likely either a CSUN student or faculty).

-If this was the only issue, we would need to wade into different anonymization techniques and what counts as de-anonymizing data (e.g., is it enough to be able to figure out which records belong to the same person, or do you need to be able to determine who that person is).
+If this was the only issue, we would need to wade into different anonymization techniques and what counts as de-anonymizing data (e.g., is it enough to be able to figure out which records belong to the same person or do you need to be able to determine who that person is).

 For our purposes, lets just note that as long as there are clever computer scientists around, it is really hard to completely anonymize a dataset.[^fn11]